-Accessing and Correcting Your Information
+SECTION 8: Accessing and Correcting Your Information

 You may ask us for a copy of the personal information we have about you.
-Generally, we will provide it as long as it is reasonably retrievable and within our control.
+We will provide it as long as it is reasonably locatable and retrievable.
 You must make your request in writing listing the account or policy numbers with the information you want to access.
-For legal reasons, we may not show you anything we learned as part of a claim or lawsuit, unless required by law.
+For legal reasons, we may not show you privileged information relating to a claim or lawsuit, unless required by law.